How an Israeli kibbutz 'paradise' turned into hell in Hamas attack

 There was no official death toll from the Kfar Aza kibbutz as of Tuesday evening, with Israeli soldiers still searching homes they suspect may be booby-trapped with explosives.

 The military spokesperson at the site said at least dozens of residents had been killed in the attack.
-She added that it hadn't yet pieced together the precise chain of events, with fighting having only completely ended late on Monday.
+She added that the military hadn't yet pieced together the precise chain of events, with fighting having only completely ended late on Monday.

 The Hamas gunmen rammed through the kibbutz's fence, possibly using an earthmover, clearing the way for dozens of other gunmen to enter through the breach, she said.